Do You Speak MTHFR?

 Methylation is the process of using the dark leafy greens (folates) in different recipes.

-To cook nice dishes following the recipes, you also need other ingredients (salt, pepper etc.).These ingredients are also co-factors.
+To cook delightful dishes following the recipes, you also need other ingredients (salt, pepper, etc.).These ingredients are also co-factors.

-Your body needs B12 and Zinc as ingredients so folate can make a nice dish to make you feel well.
+Your body needs B12 and Zinc as ingredients, so folate can make an excellent dish to make you feel well.

-Methylation recipes include DNA repair, Cell repair, Detoxification, maintaining healthy nervous system and metabolizing histamine.
+Methylation “recipes” include DNA repair, Cell repair, Detoxification, Maintaining a healthy nervous system, and Histamine metabolism.

-You can also think about MTHFR mutations as traffic jam or workers repairing the road one lane (heterozygous) can be closed or 2 lanes (homozygous) can be closed but a slower traffic can still go through on the lanes left opened.
-But no matter how slow the traffic is, you will still have to pay at the toll booth (you still need B2) to activate the folate you transport to go to its destination (each of your cells).
+You can also think about MTHFR mutations as a traffic jam or workers repairing the road: one lane (heterozygous) is closed for repairs, or even two lanes (homozygous) might be closed to traffic, but slower traffic can still go through on the roads left open.
+But no matter how slow the traffic is, you will always have to pay at the toll booth (you still need B2) to activate the folate you transport to go to its destination (each of your cells).

-If you need helps understanding MTHFR or if you have a health concern and thinks it could be related to MTHFR, Feel free to contact me by email at email@example.com !
-I am looking forward to helping you optimizing your health.
+If you need help understanding MTHFR or if you have a health concern and thinks it could be related to MTHFR, Feel free to contact me by email at email@example.com!
+I am looking forward to helping you optimize your health.